masud0074/my-ios/readme.md

 ## iPad

-I mostly use my iPad for drawing & sketching with [Procreate](https://procreate.art) and Apple Pencil & using it as second screen with [Sidecar](https://support.apple.com/en-me/HT210380).
+I mostly use my iPad for drawing with [Procreate](https://procreate.art) and Apple Pencil.
+Or browsing Twitter and playing [Hearthstone battlegrounds](https://playhearthstone.com/en-us/battlegrounds/).
+I also sometimes use it as second screen with [Sidecar](https://support.apple.com/en-me/HT210380).

 ![](https://i.imgur.com/M76cgTF.jpg)